 This article originally appeared on the BeyeNETWORK.

 A few years ago, a popular TV program featured a detective who always told witnesses, "Just the facts, ma'am."
-One would get the impression that the facts
+One would get the impression that the facts are important.
+In fact, it can be stated that basing conclusions on nonfactual information is a fool’s game.

 It was with this mindset that I was chatting with some government information professionals recently.
 They told me that "data warehouse" is a dirty term in the government world.
 I was told, "Whatever you do, don’t mention data warehouses because they have been such failures in government circles."